saikrshna/S3-OOP-Lab/Q1-3/README.md

 ### Algorithm

-Step 1: Enter the number
+1) start
+2) read number
-Step 2: Initailize loop variable i=2
+3) Initailize loop variable i=2
-Step 3: Check whether the number is less than the root of the entered number
+4) Check whether the number is less than the root of the entered number
-    Step 3.1: Check whether the number enter by the user leaves a remainder when it is divided by the loop variable Step 3.1.1: If the above condition statisfies then we have to assume that the number gets divided and we get the remainder as 0
+   1) Check whether the number enter by the user leaves a remainder when it is divided by the loop variable
+        1) If the above condition statisfies then we have to assume that the number gets divided and we get the remainder as 0
-                    In such case print the statement that number is not a prime one.
+                    In such case print number is not prime and exit.
-Step 4: Repeat step 3 if the return statement inside the loop is not activated and increase the value of loop variable i by i Step 5: If the return statement is not triggered and the loop is successsfully executed print that the numeber is prime
+4) Repeat step 3 after increasing the value of loop variable i by 1
+5) Print that the numeber is prime.
+6) stop

 ### Output